Pond plant propagation is a good method of producing more plants to extend the amount of planting in your pond.

 3. Place in water keeping propped up vertically.

-4. When rooted at the node pot up 3 -5 stems in a mesh basket with aquatic compost.
+4. When rooted at the node pot up 3 -5 stems in a mesh basket with aquatic compost and a feed ball.

 1. Collect bulbils in late Summer or Autumn seen spreading around the outside of the mesh basket and pot deeply into new baskets of aquatic compost.